The saga continues, this time we compare Windows and Linux when run on a VPS.

 Virtual Private Servers (i.e. VPS) are created by dividing a single powerful server into multiple virtual servers with individually dedicated resources.
-The operating system of the Linux VPS is one of Linux distributions (e.g. Debian, CentOS, Ubuntu, etc.), meanwhile the Windows VPS’s operating system is one of the Windows Server versions (e.g. Windows Server 2008, Windows Server 2012, Windows Server 2016, etc.).
+The operating system of the Linux VPS is one of Linux distributions (e.g. Debian, CentOS, Ubuntu, etc.), meanwhile, the Windows VPS’s operating system is one of the Windows Server versions (e.g. Windows Server 2008, Windows Server 2012, Windows Server 2016, etc.).

-Now let us compare the two kinds of VPS.
+Now, let us compare the two kinds of VPS.

 Linux has made tremendous progress in the web hosting security field when compared to Windows.
-With more professional and user-friendly control panels available on Linux distributions (e.g. cPanel, DirectAdmin, etc.), it can be said that Linux VPS have the edge over Windows VPS when referring to security.
+With more professional and user-friendly control panels available on Linux distributions (e.g. cPanel, DirectAdmin, etc.), it can be said that Linux VPS has the edge over Windows VPS when referring to security.

 Ease of use:

-A command line interface is used when working with Linux (of course, it's possible to install a graphical environment) but Windows has an intuitive GUI (i.e. Graphical User Interface).
+A command-line interface is used when working with Linux (of course, it's possible to install a graphical environment) but Windows has an intuitive GUI (i.e. Graphical User Interface).